alexch/codelikethis/public/lessons/www/css_layout.md

 # Inline vs. Block Level Elements

 This is where things start to get a little bit tricky - positioning HTML elements using CSS.

-There are two main 'displays', for HTML elements.
+There are two main display rules (or "levels") for HTML elements.

 1. Block level
   - New line, full width
 2. Inline level
   - Same line, width of content

+# Inline vs. Block: More Info

-It is important to note that inline elements should only contain data, or other inline elements.
+Inline elements should only contain data, or other inline elements.

 Block level elements can contain both block and inline elements.

 ![Illustration of HTML displays](http://www.girldevelopitfargo.com/holidayhtmlcss/img/example-blockinline.png "HTML Displays")

 # CSS Display Property

-All HTML elements should be viewed as a block, as discussed before.
-Elements are given a specific **display** - this is a CSS property that determines an element's layout, and how it interacts with other elements.
-In other words, it decides whether an element will be full-width, or in-line with other elements.
+Elements are given a default **display** value based on their type - this is a CSS property that determines an element's layout, and how it interacts with other elements.

-* `display:block;`
+* `display: block;`
   - The element will take up the full width of the page
-* `display:inline;`
+* `display: inline;`
   - The element will only take up the width of the content within the element.
-* `display:inline-block`
+* `display: inline-block`
   - Acts as an inline element, but can be given a specific width and height.
+* `display: none;`
+  - The element will disappear, as will all its children, and its neighbors will be rendered as if it was never there.

+See <https://developer.mozilla.org/en-US/docs/Web/CSS/display> for many more `display` values.

 # Example of Block vs. Inline Elements